savonrb/httpi/README.md

 ### TODO

-* Add support for HEAD, PUT and DELETE requests
+* Add support for HEAD and DELETE requests

 HTTPI::Request
 --------------